xparq/PNotesz/README.txt

 This is Andrey Gruber's nice, but obsoleted PNote (http://pnotes.sourceforge.net/) 9.3.0 Win32 C codebase, with some notes (and slight modifications) added, making it easy to access for tinkeres.
-(Andrey now develops a .NET version (https://sourceforge.net/projects/pnotes/files/PNotes.NET/) of the original program, check that out, too!)
+(Andrey now develops a .NET version (https://sourceforge.net/projects/pnotes/files/PNotes.NET/) check that out, too!)